Buyer Guides

 Direct answer

-Why methodology is the under-investigated dimension
+Why we treat methodology as the under-investigated dimension

-The 7 methodology questions
+The 6 methodology questions

 Each question lists what you are listening for, common red flags, and why it matters.